Amazon Auto Scaling: Architecting Elastic Infrastructure on AWS

 Cost Considerations

-Running EC2 instances~$0.0104/hour (t3.micro in sa-east-1)Multiplied by number of instances
+Running EC2 instances~$0.0104/hour for t3.micro in sa-east-1Multiplied by the number of active instances

-Application Load Balancer~0.0225/hourfixed+ 0.0225/hour fixed + ~0.008/LCU-hourLCU = highest of: new connections, active connections, processed bytes, rule evaluations
+Application Load Balancer~0.0225/hourfixed+ 0.0225/hour fixed + ~0.008/LCU-hourLCU is determined by the highest of: new connections, active connections, processed bytes, rule evaluations

-Data Transfer between AZs~$0.01/GBWithin the same region
+Data Transfer between AZs~$0.01/GBWithin the same region only

 Stored AMIs~$0.05/GB-monthAssociated EBS snapshots